-The relative risk for low compared with high cognitive stimulation was 1.3, which is comparable to established dementia risk factors, such as high versus moderate alcohol consumption (relative risk 1.2) and low versus high physical activity (1.4) but is smaller than those for education (1.6), diabetes (1.5), smoking (1.6), hypertension (1.6), and obesity (1.6).
-Our observational evidence on cognitive stimulation in adulthood is consistent with the "use it or lose it" principle.
-However, the robustness of the observed association to adjustment for a wide range of dementia risk factors, cardiometabolic diseases, and the competing risk of death raises the question of underlying mechanisms: if known risk factors do not drive the association, what then are the mediators?
+The relative risk for low compared with high cognitive stimulation was 1.3, which is comparable to established dementia risk factors, such as high versus moderate alcohol consumption (relative risk 1.2) and low versus high physical activity (1.4) but is smaller than those for education (1.6), diabetes (1.5), smoking (1.6), hypertension (1.6), and obesity (1.6).1 Our observational evidence on cognitive stimulation in adulthood is consistent with the "use it or lose it" principle.
+However, the robustness of the observed association to adjustment for a wide range of dementia risk factors, cardiometabolic diseases, and the competing risk of death raises the question of underlying mechanisms: if known risk factors?